Burmese invasions of Assam: Chandrakanta Singha's response

 Chandrakanta Singha made his camp at Guwahati and lead his campaign against the Burmese.
 Purandar, who was unable to raise an army in the British territory, raised one in Bhutan under Robert Bruce, but this force was dispersed by Chandrakanta's Sikh forces in May 1821.
 A large force, deputed by Tilwa, advanced against Chandrakanta (September 1821), who retreated to Assam Chokey and then to the British territories.
 Unlike Purandar, Chandrakanta was able to raise a force mainly of Sikhs soldiers, and he retook Assam Chokey (October 1821) and Guwahati (December 1821) and pitched his camp at Mahgarh, near Jorhat, on March 15, 1822.
 The commander of the Sikh soldiers, Chataniya Singh of Lahore was killed although the Sikhs routed the Burmese hordes.

 Bagyidaw, on hearing of the Assam situation, sent in a 20,000 strong contingent under Mingi Maha Bandula who attacked and defeated the forces of Chandrakanta in April 1822.
 Chandrakanta fell back to Guwahati, and finally to Assam chaki, where he encountered Mingimaha Tilwa in June 1822.
 He was defeated and had to further retreat into the British territory.
 After this victory, the Burmese declared Mingimaha Tilwa the Raja of Assam and brought an end to the sovereign Ahom rule in Assam.

 Direct Burmese rule

 The defeat of Chandrakanta at Assam Chokey brought the Burmese face-to-face with the British in the Brahmaputra valley.
 Tilwa demanded the British hand over the fugitive king, and threatened to enter British territory to seize him, with about 7,000 troops at Assam Chokey and 1,000 more at Guwahati under Bandula.
-Nevertheless, the Burmese troops faced logistics issues, and as a result Bandula left Guwahati, leaving Tilwa at Guwahati with only 1,000 troops.
-At this juncture, the Chandrakanta Singha was invited by the Burmese to come back and rule.
-Chandrakanta abandoned his Baruas and Phukan's and surrendered to Tilwa at Assam Chokey.
+Nevertheless, the Burmese troops faced logistics issues, and as a result, Bandula left Guwahati, leaving Tilwa at Guwahati with only 1,000 troops.
+At this juncture, Chandrakanta Singha was invited by the Burmese to come back and rule.
+Chandrakanta abandoned his Baruas and Phukans and surrendered to Tilwa at Assam Chokey.
 When he reached Jorhat, he was seized and imprisoned instead.
+After Chandrakanta Singha's final removal, another attempt to drive out the Burmese was organised by Hao Bora of North Lakhimpur with his Baskatia soldiers, but his force was defeated.
+In pursuit of Hao Bora (Note: This appears to be the same Hao Bora who had commanded royal forces during the first Burmese invasion.
+Barua (2007) identifies Hao Bora as Chutia and places his descendants in Lakhimpur.), Burmese forces crossed the Brahmaputra and overran North Lakhimpur, where they inflicted widespread violence on the population.